TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

       <code>

 There must be a new line between the options and the code.
-There must not be a new line between options or options and directive line.
+There must not be a newline between the directive line and options or within options.
 Otherwise the rendering will fail.

 <language>